Paid house sitting jobs may seem like a fairy tale.

 Plus, you get paid while enjoying free luxury accommodation not just locally, but around the world as well.

-Okay, snap back to reality.
+Okay, now snap back to reality.

-What Does a House Sitter Do?
+What Does a House Sitting Job Involve?

 Generally, paid house sitting jobs involve: